eLearning

 Needs analysis is essential to the success of every project, but it doesn’t (and can’t) tell you everything.

 The needs analysis should help uncover essential things relevant to training but won’t tell you everything about a person or the workforce.
-There are a lot of traits in people that aren’t meant to be known and cannot be uncovered in needs analysis.
+There are many traits in people that aren’t meant to be known and cannot be uncovered in needs analysis.

 I mean, who wants to know everything anyway, right?